rayfrankenstein/AITOW/README.md

 ---
 “Scrum is basically a huge amplifier for crappy management, and offers absolutely no protections against it.”--s73v3r_, [https://news.ycombinator.com/item?id=17186591](https://news.ycombinator.com/item?id=17186591)

 ---
+"If they have decided the software needs to do exactly A, B, and C by this deadline then dev team is just there as mercenaries to estimate and construct exactly that.
+In this case agile is a complete waste"--Kobold-Helper, [If scrum doesn't work, what does?](https://www.reddit.com/r/ExperiencedDevs/comments/1f3iqiy/if_scrum_doesnt_work_what_does/)

+---
 "So, when you got to design a system, often there is no actual logical requirements at all.
 What they want you to design is a system that keeps the right people happy and uses fewer resources to do it (and even that last part is not particularly important anymore).
 Agile attempts to solve this problem through a sort of 'feel it out as you go' method.
 While that method is fine in theory, what it has turned into is a way to remove any accountability from anyone in a management position.
 It means managers don't have to try and come up with a reason why they do anything or risk showing their ignorance by trying to explain what is needed or why anything works the way it does.
 It also means no pesky people poking around and potentially finding out just how terribly run most things are (which might make them look bad).
 This means more projects can get off the ground rather than dying in the early phases of waterfall because noone can past the planning or requirements phase."--Jadith, [Study backer: Catastrophic takes on Agile overemphasize new features](https://forums.theregister.com/forum/all/2024/08/07/agile_catastrophes_risk_undermining_the/)